I'm Tracking My Dog's Walk to Mordor - On the Blockchain

 The stack

 The interesting part is the data pipeline.
-Finn wears a Tractive GPS collar.
-I export his walks as GPX files, then run them through a Bun CLI tool I wrote that converts the raw GPS data into anonymized walk records — just distances, no actual coordinates.
+Finn wears a Tractive GPS on his collar.
+I export his walks as GPX files, then run them through a Bun CLI tool I wrote that converts the raw GPS data into anonymized walk records, just distances, no actual coordinates.
 Nobody needs to know which park we go to.

 Those JSON files get bundled into the static build. bun run build, done.